Our Response to COVID-19

 Submitting a Claim

-As the coronavirus disease 2019 (COVID-19) outbreak continues to spread, we’ve started receiving an increased number of inquiries regarding work-related COVID-19 claims.
+We have received an increased number of inquiries regarding work-related COVID-19 claims.
 Because coverage varies with workers’ compensation statutes from state-to-state, any case reported would be evaluated based on the specific details/circumstances before determining if the claim was compensable.

 Our recommendation is that all potential work-related COVID-19 claims be submitted so our claim representatives can investigate them properly.
 We have implemented our infectious disease claim handling protocols and compensability will be based on the investigation and fact pattern of each claim, including: